Employer obligations for flexible working arrangements

 You should consider all requests for flexible working arrangements carefully.

 The National Employment Standards (NES) entitle certain employees to ask for flexible working arrangements to help them with their personal circumstances.

 Before denying an application for flexible working arrangements, make sure you have met your obligations under relevant legislation.
 Find out more about accepting or refusing a request for a flexible working arrangement.

-If you decide to deny a request for flexible working arrangements, make sure you are able to clearly explain why (e.g. 'operational inconvenience').
+If you decide to deny a request for flexible working arrangements, make sure you are able to clearly explain why.
+Check the examples provided on the Fair Work Ombudsman website.
 It's also important to be consistent with your decisions so your employees can see that there is a fair and transparent process in place.